How to Farm Hop This Weekend on a Langley Farm Tour!

 What better way to enjoy the fruits of the farm than to pick them yourself?

-Langley’s Driediger Farms has been a premier U-Pick destination for over 50 years!
-Open most days of the week (check their social media pages before you go to ensure they’re open), your family can enjoy an afternoon in the sun picking the freshest raspberries and blueberries you’ve ever tasted.
+Langley’s Driediger Farms has been a premier U-Pick destination for 60 years (since 1964)!
+Open most days of the week (check their social media pages before you go to ensure they’re open), your family can enjoy an afternoon in the sun picking the freshest strawberries, raspberries, blueberries, black berries and red currents you’ve ever tasted.

 Location: 23823 72 Ave., Langley City